planete-croisiere/marshal/README.md

 - Simple pages SEO friendly (front and backoffice)
 - Permissions matrix for the management of the user's rights
 - Register and received a login link by email
+- Reset password by email
 - Login form with email that send a login link by email
+- Login form with password
-- Users management with Profile (and Groups, Roles)
+- Users management with Profile (and Groups, Roles, Role Categories)
+- OAuth2 Server for the registered users and by applications/clients
 - Settings panel
 - Toasts notifications (flash messages from Symfony and others with [vue-toastification](https://vue-toastification.maronato.dev/))
 - DaisyUI themes chooser